 Information for Master’s Students

-Outstanding graduates with a Bachelor's degree in the neurosciences, biomedicine, computer science, applied mathematics, statistics, AI and technical sciences are offered the opportunity to pursue a Master's degree through three different pathways.
+Outstanding graduates with a Bachelor's degree in the neurosciences, biomedicine, computer science, applied mathematics, statistics, AI and technical sciences are offered various opportunities to pursue a Master's degree.

 Direct application